 - Doctor of Pharmacy degree from an ACPE accredited school or college

-- Successful completion of an ASHP accredited PGY-1 Pharmacy residency
+- Successful completion of an ASHP accredited PGY-1 Pharmacy Practice Residency

-Dr. Avdic is the Infectious Diseases Clinical Pharmacy Specialist and the Associate Director of the Antimicrobial Stewardship Program at The Johns Hopkins Hospital.
-She developed and continues to serve as the Director of the PGY-2 Infectious Diseases Pharmacy Residency Program.
-Dr. Avdic received her combined Doctor of Pharmacy and Master of Business Administration degree from the Drake University in Des Moines, Iowa.
-She completed her Pharmacy Practice and Infectious Diseases Specialty Residencies at the Hospital of the University of Pennsylvania in Philadelphia, Pennsylvania.
+Dr. Hsu is the Pediatric Infectious Diseases Clinical Pharmacy Specialist and the Co-Director of the Pediatric Antimicrobial Stewardship Program at The Johns Hopkins Hospital.
+She received her Doctor of Pharmacy degree from the Ernest Mario School of Pharmacy at Rutgers University in New Jersey.
+She completed her Pharmacy Practice and Infectious Diseases Specialty Residencies at The Johns Hopkins Hospital.

 Program Director, Infectious Diseases Specialty Residency